lb42/Ossian-1773/README.md

 # Ossian-1773

+![../../Desktop/Ossian/Ossiansongs.JPG](../../Desktop/Ossian/Ossiansongs.JPG)

-## A TEI transcription of the 1773 edition of the works of "Ossian"
+## A TEI transcription of the 1773 edition of James Macpherson's "translations" of the works of "Ossian"

 Why would anyone want such a thing?
 I can't imagine, but here's how I made this one.

-![../../Desktop/Ossian/Ossiansongs.JPG](../../Desktop/Ossian/Ossiansongs.JPG)

-It turned out to be a six step process.
+It turned out to be a seven step process.

 ### 1. Decide which PDF to work from